DEX3333/Completion-Exemplar-Card-v1/Completion-Exemplar-Card-v1.md

 ## 4. Reputation and Rewards

-A task is assessed based on submission and your current standing/reputation in the network, see the **Rewards** tab in your **dashboard** for the completed work.
+Once a task is assessed, the completed work appears in the **Rewards** tab of your **Dashboard**, shaped by the submission itself and your current standing/reputation in the network.

 ![Contribution impact](images/14-contribution-impact.png)